winniebahati/LLM-for-threat-validation-RR/README.md

-# The role of Data Flow Diagrams in validating identified security threats- Replication package
+# Usefulness of data flow diagrams and large language models for security threat validation: a registered report
-This repository contains the data used to execute a control experiement to measure the role of a data flow diagram in validating security threats.
-The experiement was conducted in two universities, in the Netherlands and China.
+This repository contains the data used to execute a pilot control experiment to measure the effectiveness of LLMs to validate security threats.
+The experiment was conducted with MSC students enrolled in a computer science program

 ### How to Cite us
 The scientific article describing design, execution, and main results of this study is available here.